Obstructions to the integrability of VB-algebroids: Integrability of

 \begin{corollary} Let $D$ be a \vba over $A$.
-Then $D$ is integrable if and only if $A$ is integrable and $D|_{A_L}$ is integrable for each leaf $L\subset M$ of $A$. \end{corollary} \begin{proof} Since any Lie algebroid morphism $B\to A$ co-restricts to a map $B\to A_L$ for some leaf $L$ of $A$, this holds in particular for $D$-homotopies.
-Therefore, the monodromy groups of $D$ over points of $E|_L$ coincide with the monodromy groups of $D|_{A_L}$.
-Then, one observes that the condition in Theorem \ref{prop:intiff} needs to be checked only on $D|_{A_L}$ for each leaf $L$ of $A$. \end{proof}
+Then $D$ is integrable if and only if $A$ is integrable and $D|_{A_L}\to E|_L$ is integrable for each leaf $L\subset M$ of $A$. \end{corollary} \begin{proof} The image of a Lie algebroid morphism $TI^2\to A$ lies entirely over a single leaf of $A$ since $I^2$ is connected.
+This morphism then co-restricts to a map $TI^2\to A_L$ for some leaf $L$ of $A$.
+In particular, this holds for $D$-homotopies as well and, therefore, the monodromy groups of $D$ over points of $E|_L$ coincide with the monodromy groups of $D|_{A_L}$.
+Then, the condition in Theorem \ref{prop:intiff} needs to be checked only on $D|_{A_L}$ for each leaf $L$ of $A$. \end{proof}

 \begin{remark} Corollary \ref{cor: leaves} may seem somewhat unexpected.
 Indeed, the obstructions to the integrability of an arbitrary Lie algebroid have both a longitudinal and a transverse nature with respect to the base foliation.
 In practice, this means that one has to compute the monodromy groups leafwise, and then make sure that they do not admit any accumulation point when moving from one leaf to another.
-From this point of view, a \vba shows a much more rigid behaviour, since one has to check the \emph{vanishing} of the intersection $\Mon(D)\cap \ker p$, which can be done independently over $A_L$ for each leaf $L$. \end{remark}
+From this point of view, a \vba shows a much more rigid behavior, since one has to check the \emph{vanishing} of the intersection $\Mon(D)\cap \ker p$, which can be done independently over $A_L$ for each leaf $L$. \end{remark}